Credit Analyst Jobs in Montana

 Key skills a Credit Analyst should possess include strong analytical skills, good numerical skills, excellent communication skills, and the ability to make well-judged decisions.
 The Certified Credit Professional (CCP) certification is highly desirable for this role.
 Prior job roles that can lead to a career as a Credit Analyst include Junior Credit Analyst, Loan Officer, or Financial Analyst, where the individual can gain the necessary experience in financial analysis and credit risk assessment.

 If you are a current FIB employee, please apply through the Career Worklet in the Employee Portal.
-This position can be located at Boise, ID, Bend, OR, Omaha, NE, Sioux Falls, SD and Great West...
+This position can be located at Bend, OR, Billings, MT, Boise, ID, Omaha, NE and Sioux Falls, SD....

 If you are a current FIB employee, please apply through the Career Worklet in the Employee Portal.
-This position can be located at Boise, ID West Myrtle, Bend, OR Moss Building, Omaha, NE 93rd &...
+This position is located at our Billings, MT Downtown Tower branch.
+This is a Temporary Full-Time...

 Credit Analyst Essential Job Functions: Perform Credit/Financial Analysis duties and support as assigned for the Commercial Loan Department....